Consumer Law READY Training Courses Ireland

-Very First Businesses Ever in Ireland to Complete Consumer Law READY Workshop
+First Organisations in Ireland to attend and Complete Consumer Law Ready Training

 Front Row left to right, Eileen Murphy Setanta College, John M Kennedy Thurles Chamber Enterprise Centre (LIT), Charlie Mernagh 2UpSkill Tutor, Chloe Williamson Setanta College, Mary Cantwell Electrical Generators & Pump Services Ltd. Back Row Left to Right, PJ Butler Thurles Hardware Ltd, Colm Fitzgibbon Stakelums Hardware Ltd, James O’Sullivan AV Star Systems, Joe Delaney Joe Delaney Lawnmowers, Emma Lacy Horan Automation & Consulting, Antoinette Connolly TQ Electrical Engineering, Kevin Smith Setanta College.